Let's stay in touch! Sign up for our email list and never miss a new release.

 2. Use the delicates function, and put your garment in a mesh delicates bag before dropping it in the machine.

-3. Don't over- or under-stuff your machine, and use appropriate soap.
+3. Don't over- or under-stuff your machine, make sure all zippers are zipped, and use appropriate soap.

 5. DO NOT PUT SILK OR WOOL IN THE DRYER, EVER.
-Bad things will happen.
+(Unless you are intentionally trying to shrink or distort a garment.)

 Dry Cleaning

-All our garments are technically dry-cleanable, and we do deem a select few of them "Dry Clean Recommended," but generally speaking, we don't recommend you dry clean your Margu pieces.
+All our garments are technically dry-cleanable, and some of them are labeled "Dry Clean Recommended," but generally speaking, I don't recommend dry cleaning.

 Why is that?
-Well, dry cleaning is not the most earth-friendly process.
-The majority of dry cleaners use a chemical known as perchloroethylene (aka perc) that is an air pollutant as well as a likely carcinogen.
-Since we're not so much into pollution or cancer, we recommend you avoid the dry cleaner if you can.
+Well, for one, traditional dry cleaning is a very (toxic) chemical-intensive process.
+The majority of dry cleaners use a controlled chemical known as perchloroethylene (aka perc) that is an air pollutant as well as a likely carcinogen.
+Secondly, many items you send out to a dry cleaner actually get washed in a traditional washing machine anyway (with arguably less gentleness, and lower-quality soap, than you might have done at home).

 What about all the garments in your closet that say Dry Clean Only, you ask?
-Three answers:
+Two answers:

-1. A lot of Dry Clean Only items (such as silks and most sweaters) are actually hand-washable, as long as you're gentle!
+1. Nearly all Dry Clean Only items (such as silks and sweaters) are actually hand-washable, as long as you're gentle.

-3. If you need to bring your clothes to the cleaners and live close to a metro area, look for a wet or liquid CO2 cleaner rather than a traditional dry cleaner.
-The methods they use are just as effective and don't leave your clothing covered in weird chemicals!
+If you do want to bring your clothes to the cleaners and live close to a metro area, look for a wet or liquid CO2 eco cleaner rather than a traditional dry cleaner.
+It costs more, but the methods they use are just as effective and won't leave your clothing covered in chemicals.

 COMING SOON